sukruthpuranik/APS-Portfoli/README.md

 Since it grows every node at each level before going to the next, it could be a little slow at times.
 Because it doesn't look down every avenue in the search tree, it occasionally finds less-than-ideal answers.

+### 10. Binary Tree
+**Challenge**: Efficiently store and organize hierarchical data structures.
+**Google Relevance**: Used in database indexing, memory management, and maintaining a sorted sequence of data.
+**Algorithm**: Binary Tree.
+**Description**: A binary tree is a data structure in which each node has at most two children, referred to as the left child and the right child.
+It is used in various applications like binary search trees and heaps.

+### Explanation:
+A binary tree is a type of data structure used in computer science in which each node has two children, referred to as the left and right children, at most.
+A tuple (L, S, R) containing the root can be created recursively for this structure, where L and R are binary trees or empty sets.
+Binary trees can be thought of as directed or undirected graphs, and they are always rooted.
+Different definitions of them exist in mathematics; for example, in some cases, each non-leaf must have exactly two children.
+In computing, binary trees are used primarily for two purposes: first, as a representation of data with bifurcating structures, such as Huffman coding and cladograms, where node arrangement conveys important information; and second, for efficient searching and sorting via binary search trees and binary heaps, where node placement matters.

+### Limitations:
+**Restricted structure**: The utility of binary trees in some applications may be limited by the fact that each node can only have two children.
+For instance, a different tree layout might be more appropriate if a tree has more than two child nodes per node.
+**Unbalanced trees**: Inefficient search operations can result from unbalanced binary trees, in which one subtree is noticeably larger than the other.
+This can happen if the data is put in a non-random order or if the tree is not correctly balanced.
+Comparing binary trees to other data structures, it can be observed that they exhibit space inefficiency.
+This is due to the fact that every node needs two child pointers, which, for big trees, can result in a substantial memory burden.

 ### 8. KD Tree for Nearest Neighbor Search
 **Challenge**: Efficiently find the nearest neighbor to a point in a multi-dimensional space.
 **Google Relevance**: Crucial for geographical data handling and search query optimization.